-Children with family members in prison - approximately 200,000 children in England and Wales have a parent sent to prison each year.
+Children with family members in prison Approximately 200,000 children in England and Wales have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.

-As data controllers who process personal information, we are registered with the Information Commissioner's Office.

-Governing bodies and proprietors should ensure relevant staff have due regard to the data protection principles, which allow them to share personal information, as provided for in the Data Protection Act 2018 and the GDPR.
+Remove as required As data controllers who process personal information we are registered with the Information Commissioner's Office NB The Data Protection Act requires every data controller who is processing personal information to register with the Information Commissioner's Office, unless they are exempt.
+To check if you are required to register check here: https://ico.org.uk/for-organisations/data-protection-fee/self-assessment/ Governing bodies and proprietors should ensure relevant staff have due regard to the data protection principles, which allow them to share personal information, as provided for in the Data Protection Act 2018 and the GDPR.
 Relevant staff should be confident of the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'.
 Schools should not under the GDPR as supplemented by the Data Protection Act 2018 provide pupils' education data where the serious harm test under that legislation is met.
 Therefore, in a situation where a child is in a refuge, this could mean that schools can withhold education data under the GDPR; they should do so where the serious harm test is satisfied.
-(KCSiE, 2023)
+(KCSiE, 2024)